dominiksalvet/dominiksalvet/readme.md

-# Hello, I am Dominik. :wave:
+# Hello, I am Dominik.

 When I was 14 years old, I discovered redstone circuits in Minecraft.
 Two years later, I built **my first working processor** in that game.
 This is how I have come to my true life passion – processor design. :purple_heart: Most of my projects are available here on GitHub or on **my other profiles** stated below.
 I deliver quality. :gem: